anthonylorendeaux/portofolio/content/projects/les-caprices.md

 ---
+seo:
   title: "Les Caprices"
   description: "A showcase website with a custom reservation API for a restaurant"
 image: "/lc-landing.png"
 type: "Website"
 slug: "les-caprices"